-W. Alexander is passionate about literary fiction.
+W. Alexander is a published author passionate about literary fiction.
 His work weaves philosophical and ethical themes.

 W. Alexander is earning a BS: English and Writing: Creative Writing with a Minor in History from Liberty University; the degree will be completed in 2021.
 He previously studied a BA in History: Western Civilization.

 In 2018, he married Olympic ice-dancer Emily Samuelson, in Newport, Rhode Island.
 His professional goals are publishing novels and short-stories.
 His interests are literary fiction, poetry, art history, classical history, sketching, philosophy, and traveling.
-His deepest joy comes from being a father and his faith.
+His deepest joy comes from being a father and his faith—W. Alexander serves on the vestry of his local parish, All Saints Wolfeboro.

 - W. Alexander is a proud Potterhead; he belongs to House Ravenclaw.